2008 Irish pork crisis: Health effects of dioxins and PCBs

 The European Union (EU) uses a linear dose response curve at low-levels of exposure, below the point where there are epidemiological data.
 In other words, the EU assumes there is no safe level of dioxins and PCBs.
 Accordingly, the European Union sets extremely stringent limits for dioxin and dioxin like PCBs in food, set just above the usual background levels found in various food categories e.g. fish, poultry, beef, pork etc. The limit set for dioxins in pork fat and meat is 1 pg/g TEQ i.e. 1 parts per trillion (ppt) (see swimming pool illustration).
 The maximum dioxin contamination measured in Irish pork was 0.2 ng/g TEQ fat (200 ppt), equivalent to dispersing 10 drops of TCDD throughout a 2.5 million litre Olympic sized swimming pool.

 Millstream Power Recycling Limited

-RTÉ News has named the company behind the contaminated animal feed as Millstream Power Recycling Limited, located just outside Fenagh, County Carlow in the south-east of the country.
+RTÉ News has named the company behind the contaminated animal feed as Millstream Power Recycling Limited, "located just outside Fenagh, Co Carlow" (though the company's website says it is located in Clohamon Mills, Bunclody, Co.
+Wexford, 17 km away).
 All production at the plant was stopped in the week before the announcement, when a link between it and the contaminated feed was first suspected.
-A representative of the firm, Edward Curtin, denied reports of a use of industrial oil in the contaminated pig feed, saying that, whilst oil is used to power the machinery used for processing, he is not certain that this is the source of the outbreak.
+A representative of the firm, David Curtin, denied reports of a use of industrial oil in the contaminated pig feed, saying that, whilst oil is used to power the machinery used for processing, he is not certain that this is the source of the outbreak.
 The oil, at the firm's insistence, was only ever purchased from "legitimate suppliers" within the Republic of Ireland.
-The owner of Millstream Power Recycling Limited was named as Robert Hogg (43).
+The owner of Millstream Power Recycling Limited was named as 43-year-old man Robert Hogg, who their website explains is their founder, and who got permission to "erect an agricultural feed store" in Clohamon, Bunclody in early 2004.